HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/ACL_PRIVNAMEMAX.md

 ```
 #include <acl.h>
 ```

+**Symbolic Values :**

 **Description :**

 Maximum length of a privilege or role name (not including the paretheses or square bracket delimiters).

 **See Also :**
 [ACL_PRIVCOUNT](/domino-c-api-docs/reference/Symb/ACL_PRIVCOUNT)